Crispy Japanese Chicken Katsu with Homemade Tonkatsu Sauce

 2. Add enough vegetable oil or canola oil to a large cast-iron or stainless steel skillet to be ½-inch deep.
 Heat the oil over medium-high heat to 350 degrees F.

-3. Deep fry the chicken in the pan and cook it for 1 to 2 minutes, just until the crust sets.
-Flip the chicken over and cook it for 1 to 2 minutes.
+3. Deep fry the chicken in the pan for 1 to 2 minutes, just until the crust sets.
+Flip the chicken over and cook for 1 to 2 minutes.
 Continue cooking the chicken and flipping it over until it is golden brown on both sides.

 4. Remove the chicken from the skillet.
-Drain excess grease by placing it on a clean wire rack over a baking sheet.
-I don’t recommend using placing the chicken on paper towels because it will steam and the crust will get soggy.
+Drain excess grease on a clean wire rack over a baking sheet.
+I don’t recommend placing the chicken on paper towels because it will steam, and the crust will get soggy.
 Place the chicken in the 200°F oven to finish cooking (until the internal temperature is 165°F degrees when checked with an instant-read thermometer).

 5. Cut the chicken into thin strips and serve with katsu sauce and rice.